Skip to main content

 Red-Cockaded Woodpecker (RCW) Information & Protocol

 The City is home to several ecologically important species, including the red-cockaded woodpecker (RCW).
 The RCW is a species that primarily inhabits longleaf pine forests, which comprise much of the landscape within the City.
-The RCW is listed as endangered under the Endangered Species Act (ESA), which is implemented by the U.S. Fish and Wildlife Service (USFWS).
+The RCW is listed as threatened under the Endangered Species Act (ESA), which is implemented by the U.S. Fish and Wildlife Service (USFWS).

 A permit, issued by the City, is required for the removal of ANY tree that is 8" DBH (diameter at breast height) or larger; however, the removal of any PINE trees also requires authorization from USFWS, if they are located in an RCW sensitive area.
 These areas are categorized as "red" and "blue."
 "Red" zones are those parcels that lie within a cluster, which are areas with active cavity trees, plus a 200 foot buffer.
 "Blue" zones are the foraging areas outside of the clusters, where the birds search for food and defend their territory.